Turkish involvement in the Syrian civil war: 2019 military intervention

 In October, another Turkish offensive into north-eastern Syria began, after US President Trump ordered the withdrawal of US forces.
 According to Erdoğan, the operation was intended to expel the SDF from the border region as well as to create a 30 km-deep (20 mi) "safe zone" in Northern Syria where some of the 3.6 million Syrian refugees in Turkey would resettle.

 This intention was criticized as an attempt at ethnic cleansing, a criticism denied by the Turkish government who claimed they intended to "correct" the demographics that it alleges have been changed by the SDF.
 Turkey began to appoint mayors in several northern Syrian towns in late 2019.

 A journalist team from CNN consisting of correspondent Clarissa Ward, producer Salma Abdelaziz and cinematographer Christopher Jackson filmed exclusively as civilians fled the offensive from the town of Ras al-Ain, Syria.
 CNN received an Emmy award for Outstanding Breaking News Coverage for their reporting.

 The prospects for Kurdish autonomy in the region severely diminished, because the Kurds were exposed to the Turkish-led offensive by the U.S. withdrawal and the Russia-backed Syrian government forces under Assad—whose commonality is enmity towards Turkey and Sunni rebel militias—regained their foothold in northeast Syria after the Kurds had to seek their help.
 In December 2019, various Kurdish faction that were historical rivals began to meet in order to work together more.
 Their stated reason was to stand together against Russia and Turkey more strongly if needed.
 The Russian government has informed the Kurdish factions that they should reconcile and come up with a unified set of demands to clarify to Russia.
 Various Kurdish factions blamed each other and their council for lack of progress.

 2022 cross-border airstrikes

 On 26 November 2022, Mazloum Abdi of the Syrian Democratic Forces stated that they halted operations against the Islamic State group due to Turkish attacks on northern Syria.
-He also accused Turkish strikes of causing severe damage to the region’s infrastructure.
+He also accused Turkish strikes of causing severe damage to the region's infrastructure.
 Two rockets also targeted U.S.-led coalition forces at bases in the northeastern Syrian town of Ash Shaddadi.

 According to the Syrian Observatory of Human Rights, in 2022, Turkish forces killed 138 Kurdish and SDF-fighters, 26 Syrian troops and 74 civilians, including 16 children.
 In addition, 16 Turkish troops were killed in Syria.

+2024 Rojava offensive

+Following the fall of the Assad regime, Turkey and Turkish-backed SNA fighters in northern Syria continued their offensive against U.S.-backed SDF forces.
+On 9 December, SNA fighters captured the city of Manbij.
+The Kobani offensive was launched with the intent to capture the Kurdish-majority city of Kobanî.